-16.2 Pit Phases and Timing
+Pit Phases and Timing 13.2

-The pit optimisation for the LOM plan used a Lerchs-Grossman algorithm with an internal recoverable gold value of 0.065 g/t.
-The optimised pit was built into an ultimate pit design that includes access and takes into account geotechnical considerations for designed highwall angles.
+The pit optimization for the LOM plan used a Lerchs-Grossman algorithm with an internal recoverable gold value of 0.065 g/t.
+The optimized pit was built into an ultimate pit design that includes access and takes into account geotechnical considerations for designed highwall angles.

 The overall design has three distinct areas: the main Mackay pit, the North Mackay pits, and the Valmy area pits.
-Figure 16.1 shows the ultimate pit configurations, including current backfill.
+Figure 13.1 shows the ultimate pit configurations, including current backfill.